ILIAS-eLearning/ILIAS/Services/MediaObjects/README.md

 - Please note that uploaded svg files will be processed by a sanitizer to eliminate potential insecure parts.
 This might even lead to non-working svg files, if they rely on these features.
 - PDF rendering support is limited.
 You might get different results, depending on server configuration and browser version.
 ILIAS renders the PDF as iframe with a src attribute pointing to the PDF file.
 The server must be configured to sent PDF files as application/pdf.
 The browser has to include a builtin PDF viewer.
 You should at least specify a height either directly or through content CSS rules.
 - HTML media objects need to be activated in the admininistration under "Repository and Objects > Allowed File Types".
 Please note that this is a potential security risk since this allows to upload HTML/Javascript, e.g. in page editor content.
 This content is rendered in iframes and since all media objects are located in a special folder, you might try to configure your webserver in a sub-domain isolation manner (currently untested).
 Since iframes are used you should at least specify a height either directly or through content CSS rules.
+- Using the content style editor allows to define heights especially for PDF/HTML objects e.g.
+  - in px
+  - relative to the viewport (e.g. setting "height: 80vh" as custom parameter)
+  - with an aspect ratio (e.g. setting "aspect-ratio: 16/9" as custom parameter) Keeping the width empty to get a 100% width default behaviour.